physk/mmkvcode/README.md

 ## Overview
 This script works hand in hand with [ARM](https://github.com/ahnooie/automatic-ripping-machine)

-It will grab the lastest beta key from the MakeMKV forums and update the MakeMKV Settings file for you if there is no MakeMKV Settings file presant it will create one for you :+1:
+It will grab the lastest beta key from the MakeMKV forums and update the MakeMKV Settings file for you if there is no MakeMKV Settings file present it will create one for you :+1:

 * You can run a basic install using ```./updatemmkvcode.sh -w```.
 This will grab the code from my webserver
 * You can run a more advanced install using ```./updatemmkvcode -p```.
 This requires you install and extra package (See Advanced Install) But it will grap the App Key from your local machine rather than my server